catharinejm/primes/README.md

 ### That's basically it.

 I started in Clojure, just for kicks.
 Then I wrote the rough equivalent in C to see how it compared in performance.
 Then I wrote it in Java for great science.

 Interestingly the java version using Arrays is faster than the C version, compiled without optimizations.
 C was faster with -O2 though, but only barely.

-Clojure is about 1000 times slower than the Java or C implementation...
-I don't expect it to be as fast, of course, but I'm sure there must be some better optimized functions I can use.
+My initial Clojure implementation is about 1000 times slower than the Java or C implementation...
+I used the seq library pretty heavily, which while elegant is not really ideal for this kind of quick number crunching.
 Of course, the lazy-seq is cached, so it only has to calculate the values once.

+After the benchmarking, I emulated the C/Java algorithm and the results were much bettter.
+It's slower than the Java implementation using vectors, but much more reasonable.

 ### Some results